Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: A note on reduced bar construction

-It is not difficult to see that $\overline{W}C={\cal F}\cirk{\cal H}\cirk{\cal J}$ underlies the reduced bar construction of \cite{T79} when $\cal K$ is strict monoidal.
-To avoid permanent decoration with associativity, and right and left identity isomorphisms of the monoidal structure of $\cal K$, we will always consider this monoidal structure to be strict, which is supported by the strictification given by \cite{ML71}, XI.3, Theorem~1.
-So we will write ${\cal F}(n)=C^n$ and in this case we have: \begin{tabbing} \=$\overline{W}C(d_0^n)$ \=$=pr_2\!:C\times C^{n-1}\str C^{n-1}$, \=$\overline{W}C(d_n^n)$ \=$=pr_1\!:C^{n-1}\times C\str C^{n-1}$, \ where $I$ is the unit and $\otimes$ is the tensor of the strict monoidal category $\cal C$.
-Note that one needs just a part of the cartesian structure of $\cal K$ that provides ``counits'', for such a reduced bar construction.
-The construction may work, for example, in any category with a bialgebra object.
+Let now $\langle C,\mu',\eta'\rangle$ be a monoid in a category $\cal K$ whose monoidal structure is given by finite products.
+(We abbreviate the product $C\times C$ by $C^2$, etc.) To avoid permanent decoration with associativity, and right and left identity isomorphisms of the monoidal structure of $\cal K$, we will always consider this monoidal structure to be strict, which is supported by the strictification given by \cite{ML71}, XI.3, Theorem~1.
+Let $I$ be a terminal object of $\cal K$, which is the strict monoidal unit.
+Then for $\varepsilon'$ being the unique arrow from $C$ to $I$, we have that $\langle C,\mu',\eta',\varepsilon'\rangle$ is a counital monoid.
+By Proposition \thesection.2, we have a strict monoidal functor ${\cal F}\!:\Delta_{par}\str{\cal K}$ such that ${\cal F}(1)=C$, etc.